Hanssel36/Csc212/README.md

 # Csc212
-This is my data structures class and in the courseI learned:
+This is my data structures class and in the course I learned:

 Pre-condition/Post-condition specifications
 Time analysis techniques